 Linguistic minorities who are indigenous to the British Isles include speakers of Scottish and Irish Gaelic, Welsh, Cornish, Manx, Scots and Ulster-Scots, and of Norman French in the Channel Islands.
 Welsh, Scottish and Manx Gaelic are now official languages for Wales, Scotland and the Isle of Man along with English.

 The largest non-British minority is the Irish community, which enjoys free access to the UK.
 After the UK joined the European Economic Community (now renamed European Union – EU), other EU nationals also had the right to live and work in the UK.
-Irish nationals will retain this freedom of movement; for all other EU citizens, however, it will most likely cease at the end of 2021.
-This will mark the end of the 11-month transition period following the UK’s formal departure from the EU on 31 January 2020.
+Irish nationals will retain this freedom of movement; for all other EU citizens, however, it ceased at the end of 2021.
+This marked the end of the 11-month transition period following the UK’s formal departure from the EU on 31 January 2020.
+EU citizens living in the UK could apply for either settled or pre-settled status (depending on how long they had been living in the UK); the deadline for most applicants was 30 June 2021; 3.3 million people had been granted settled status and 2.6 million had been given pre-settled status by the end of May 2022.
 Commonwealth citizens and citizens of UK dependent territories also live in the UK.
 There is a significant US community.

 Undocumented immigrants account for a significant part of the low-paid workforce.
 Some do not seek asylum, but those who do so and fail often remain in the country.
 Though their exact numbers are unknown, various estimates have suggested that the total undocumented population may exceed half a million undocumented individuals.

 Updated September 2022